Project Lead: Cheryl Reardon

 - Began laying the groundwork for initiatives focused on enhancing the onboarding process, supporting career pathways and development, and improving supervisor training.

 - Conducted two supervisor training sessions in July 2024 on the topic of having difficult conversations with staff.
-Additional supervisor training sessions are scheduled for January 2025 and July 2025.

 Next Steps: